ashwin-M-D/DM-Gym/README.md

 # DM-Gym

-Data Mining Gym Environment for Reinforcement Learning
+Data Mining Gym Environment for Reinforcement Learning ("RL")

 ### Installation

 You can download the git repository directly and keep the dm_gym folder inside your project folder.

-You could also use the following steps to install DM-Gym in your system to be accessible anywhere:
+You could also use the following steps to install DM-Gym, which can be accessed anywhere in the system:

 ```bash
 git clone https://github.com/ashwin-M-D/DM-Gym.git